Trip Duration: 8 days/8 nights, ex Sarria/Santiago de Compostela

 Day 2.
 Sarria to Portomarin.
 23kms/5.5 hours walking

-Our first day on the Camino.
+Our second day on the Camino.
 You will walk along quiet country roads, through woodland, farm land and small villages.
 The path passes into wine country and Portomarin is famous for its brandy.
 The path is undulating and gently rising around 200 metres to the highest point and then descends around 260 metres to Portomarin.
 The old town was flooded to create the Mino Reservoir.
 Important heritage buildings were moved to the current site in the 1960’s.
 Overnight: Portomarin/nearby (B,D)

 Day 3.
 Portomarin to Palas de Rei.
 25.5kms/6.00-6.5 hours